 Can epiglottitis be prevented?

-The Hib vaccine is advised for all babies at age two, three, four and 12 months.
+The Hib vaccine is advised for all babies at age 2, 3, 4 and 12 months.
 This has led to a dramatic reduction in cases of epiglottitis in children.
 However, as with all vaccines, it is not always 100% effective.
 Epiglottitis may also be caused by other germs (bacteria).

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.